vedranade/BuildingEscape/README.md

 # BuildingEscape
-A simple Unreal Engine 4.2 project.
+A simple Unreal Engine 4.2 project with the classic "Escape the Room" scenario.